In dealing with our contractors TAP seeks to ensure:

 - SCADA systems [Contract Notice published by the EU Gazette, September 2015]

 EPC contractors are responsible for hiring sub-contractors to implement specific parts of the contract assignments.

 Overview of procurement process

 The procurement of key works and supply contracts for the construction of the pipeline was conducted in a phased approach, in line with the schedule set by the Shah Deniz 2 upstream development.
 Overall, TAP’s procurement followed a two-step process:

 - The selection phase

 - The contract award phase

-During the selection phase, TAP runs the so-called ‘pre-qualifications’ aimed at identifying contractors with the required skills, capacity, experience and capabilities to deliver the goods and services TAP is seeking to procure.
+During the selection phase, TAP ran the so-called ‘pre-qualifications’ aimed at identifying contractors with the required skills, capacity, experience and capabilities to deliver the goods and services TAP was seeking to procure.

-Interested parties are required to submit an Expression of Interest (EoI) in line with the requirements set out in the pre-qualification documentation.
-The EoIs are assessed and evaluated against the selection criteria defined by TAP.
+Interested parties were required to submit an Expression of Interest (EoI) in line with the requirements set out in the pre-qualification documentation.
+The EoIs were assessed and evaluated against the selection criteria defined by TAP.